nsoperations/Carthage/README.md

 If an important scheme is not built when you run that command, open Xcode and make sure that the [scheme is marked as _Shared_](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/ConfigureBots.html#//apple_ref/doc/uid/TP40013292-CH9-SW3), so Carthage can discover it.

+### Filter discoverable schemes

+To only expose a subset of the shared schemes to Carthage add a Cartfile.schemes to your project listing the scheme names to consider.
+List one scheme name per line.
+Schemes not listed in this file will be ignored.

 ### Resolve build failures